"Now Listen to Me..."

 In 1963 the colossally troubled production of Cleopatra was finally released.

 There's little that compares to the thrilling sensation generated by the elite of classic films noir (the time period between 1940-1959).
-Even the best of neo-noir, (those psychological crime films that followed) were primarily emulating their style.
-Most offered little worth remembering... except for a British filmmaker's tale of a crook shot dead by his best friend who needed a greater share of the stolen cash to buy his way back into the L.A. mob and maintain an infidelity with the victim's wife.
+Even the best of neo-noir (those psychological crime films that followed) were primarily emulating their style.
+Most offered little worth remembering... except for a British filmmaker's tale of a crook shot dead by his best friend.
+The reason being he needed a greater share of the stolen cash to buy his way back into the L.A. mob and maintain an infidelity with the victim's wife.
 Little did he know the aptly named 'Walker' would rise from the dead, make his way out of a deserted Alcatraz Island, and hunt him down with a Terminator-like vengeance... or "was it a dream?"
 1967's Point Blank is a previous Blu-ray recommendation here and will hit its mark with all the impact and precision of its title on TCM Thursday, 5pm PST.

 Approximately 5 years after the release of Casablanca, Humphrey Bogart starred in a thrilling film noir adapted from David Goodis’ novel and directed by Delmer (3:10 to Yuma) Daves.
 Co-starring Bogart's partner in love, Lauren Bacall, Dark Passage combines the best of romance with the best of noir in the best location for both: San Francisco.
 Previously recommended as a Blu-Ray release here, Bogart will make his "dark passage" on TCM Saturday, August 20 at 1pm PST.